ViennaRNA/RNAsketch/README.rst

     python setup.py install

-I highly recommend to install the module locally into a direcory specified in your :code:`PYTHONPATH` variable.
+I highly recommend to install the module locally into a directory specified in your :code:`PYTHONPATH` variable.
 This can be achieved either by using the :code:`--prefix=$HOME/local_path` argument, or in case :code:`PYTHONUSERBASE` is set, just use the :code:`--user` flag.